Jeyanthiran97/online-order-system-api/online_order_system_prd.md

 ## 1. Overview

 This PRD defines the requirements for an **Online Order System** following industry-standard best practices for authentication, multi-role access, and entity-based architecture.
-The system will be built using **Node.js, Express, MongoDB, and Mongoose**.
+The system is built using **Node.js, Express, MongoDB, and Mongoose** with full ESM (ES Module) pattern.

-## rules
+## Rules

-1. use ESM pattern full project (don't use CommonJs anywhere)
+1. Use ESM pattern throughout the project (no CommonJS)
-   Eg: import express from 'express'
+   - Example: `import express from 'express'`
-2. don't use icon when response (code should be as human write code)
+2. Don't use icons in responses (code should be human-readable)
-3. setup all needed files to api implementation (.env, .gitignore...... etc)
+3. Setup all needed files for API implementation (.env, .gitignore, etc.)

-4. for each set of changes make git commit for example: complete step by step( create server with console log, then connect monogodb, then create all routes with them controller, finnaly implement authentication after complete all CRUD)
+4. Make git commits for each set of changes
+5. Follow step-by-step implementation approach

 ---

 ## 2. Objective

 - Provide a scalable online order system with multiple user roles:
-  - Customer: Browse products, place orders
+  - **Customer**: Browse products, place orders, manage profile
-  - Seller: Add products, manage orders
+  - **Seller**: Add products, manage orders, manage profile (requires admin approval)
-  - Deliverer: Track deliveries, update delivery status
+  - **Deliverer**: Track deliveries, update delivery status, manage profile (requires admin approval)
-  - Admin: Approve sellers/deliverers, manage analytics
+  - **Admin**: Approve/reject sellers/deliverers, manage users, view analytics
-- Implement **multi-role authentication** and **entity-based routes**.
+- Implement **multi-role authentication** with single role per user
+- Implement **entity-based routes** and controllers
+- Implement **filtering, sorting, and pagination** for all list endpoints
-- Ensure best practices in security, modularity, and maintainability.
+- Ensure best practices in security, modularity, and maintainability

 ---